 Why delay getting rid of stuff you don’t use?
 Selling it, recycling it or giving it away will free you from your past.
 You may want to move, but what would you do with all your stuff?

 It’s hard to let go of your stuff because to do so means breaking the emotional connection to it.

-As happiness guest speaker and podcaster Gretchen Rubin suggest, storing something puts it in a limbo state.
+As happiness motivational speaker and podcaster Gretchen Rubin suggests, storing something puts it in a limbo state.
 It’s not useful right now, and you get bonus stress of knowing you’ll have to deal with it later.

-A minimal person only keeps what he uses and leads a much more carefree life.
-He has let go of his past.
+A minimal person only keeps what they use and lead a much more carefree life.
+They have let go of their past.

 The Hardest Part of Change is Letting Go of the Past

 Hoarding is an excellent analogy for how we hold onto other things in life like fears, resentment, hopes, and dreams.
 What if you were continually dragging your past into your present?

 This is what happens when you don’t let go of the past.
 Who you are today is not who you were five years ago.
 Use your history to remind you, not to define you.

 This blog was updated on December 26th, 2018.